Fire Fighters tackling forest blaze in United States

 Forests, workwear and daily realities

-This is where the relationship between conservation and clothing starts to make sense.
-When your day involves long hours outside, what you wear has to earn its keep.
-Fabrics need to withstand abrasion and snagging; layers need to perform in shifting temperatures; pockets and fastenings need to be dependable when you are on the move.
-That thinking sits behind the broader Filson approach, and it is also why many people start with hard-wearing Filson shirts and workwear staples when they want the brand’s everyday side, not just outer layers.
+This is where the link between conservation and workwear begins to make sense.
+Fabrics need to stand up to abrasion, damp ground and repeated wear.
+Layers need to work across cold mornings, wet afternoons and changing temperatures.
+Fastenings, pockets and closures need to be useful rather than decorative.
+That way of thinking runs through Filson’s broader offer, and it is also why many people start with hard-wearing Filson shirts and workwear staples when looking at the brand’s more everyday side.

 How Filson is supporting the Forest Service